trustbit/PlainSql.Migrations/README.md

 ## Usage

-`Sql.Migration` provides a script loader and a migrator that interact to load and execute migration scripts.
+`PlainSql.Migrations` provide a script loader and a migrator that interact to load and execute migration scripts.

 ```csharp
 using PlainSql.Migrations;